FAIR-Data-EG/Action-Plan/README.md

 # How else to get involved

 The [Interim report on Turning FAIR data into reality](https://docs.google.com/document/d/1FcnBOPUm-9gW3gjF18FDoPNUvIn-ojduLeLe0Y8yEH8/) is also available as a googledoc for comments.
 Here you will see the wider narrative which brought us to the recommendations and action plan.
-We are again interested in your reactions to the content, whether it is clear or if you feel parts are missing or superfluous.
+We are again interested in your reactions to the content, whether it is clear or if you felt parts are missing or superfluous.

 We will also be speaking at events and webinars.
 Details forthcoming.